jesus-figueroa/otb-value-updater/README.md

 > NOTE: You must add and empty line after your crontab commands or it won't work

-It should look like this [image](https://i.gyazo.com/06512cf9cb38880a7a26543388e7de42.png)
+It should look like this [image](https://i.gyazo.com/06512cf9cb38880a7a26543388e7de42.png) This will update your values and restart OTB every hour.

 Afterwards, hit CTRL + X and hit Y to save the your crontab.